Malcolm DeCamp, M.D.

-Lung Cancer Expert Medical Advisory Panel, Scientific and Medical Editorial Review Panel
+Lung Cancer Expert Medical Advisory Panel, Scientific Advisory Committee, Scientific and Medical Editorial Review Panel

-He became involved with the Lung Association's Local Leadership Board in Chicago in 2013 and was appointed to the Board of Directors of the American Lung Association of the Upper Midwest in 2014.
+He became involved with the American Lung Association's local leadership board in Chicago in 2013 and was appointed to the board of directors of the American Lung Association of the Upper Midwest in 2014.
 Dr. DeCamp is a Fellow of the American College of Surgeons and the American College of Chest Physicians, serves on the editorial board of CHEST and is a member of the non-small cell lung cancer, mesothelioma and thymic malignancy panels for the National Comprehensive Cancer Network.